 - “Wet bias” in commercial weather forecasting.
 Good illustration of what “bias” means in a statistical context.

 - Men in many countries report having much higher numbers of heterosexual partners in their lifetimes (or any other time period) than do women.
 Which is weird because by definition a heterosexual partnership is comprised of a man and a woman.
-So either there’s a problem with the data, or (more likely) some people are lying in surveys.
+So either the data are dramatically undersampling some distinctive subpopulation of either women or men, or (more likely) some people are lying in surveys.
 I use this to illustrate one way to check for sampling bias and measurement error: estimate or measure the same quantity using two different methods and see if they give the same answer.

 - Why the 1936 Literary Digest poll of the US Presidential election was so far off.
 A famous, dramatic illustration of how increasing your sample size doesn’t protect you from sampling bias; precision and bias are two different things.